karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/personal/mydoc/pages/conception-notes.md

 In fact, the **getUserInfoByCredentials** is called just before the website user is instantiated in the php session.

-In our implementation, we believe that the permissions of the user should be stored in the session, and therefore our **getUserInfoByCredentials** method returns an extended user array, which is like the regular user info array, but with the extra "rights" property, which contains all the permissions of the given user.
+In our implementation, we believe that the permissions of the user should be stored in the session (to avoid database requests everytime we need to check whether the user has a certain permission), and therefore our **getUserInfoByCredentials** method returns an extended user array, which is like the regular user info array, but with the extra "rights" property, which contains all the permissions of the given user.